“Joey, do you like movies about gladiators?”

 Johnny, the man-child.
 Oh Johnny, how you have inspired me to laugh in the face of disaster!
 How you make everyone else seem as serious as the Pope!
 How you taught us origami!
 Years come and years go, yet no actor has ever reached the intensity of the primordial force known as Johnny.
 Long live King Johnny of Insane Flapping of the Arms!

-I suppose Airplane!‘s greatest testament is the sequel (Airplane II), which rehashed just the slapstick nature of Airplane! and with the help of William Shatner, managed to suck royally.
+I suppose Airplane!‘s greatest testament is the sequel (Airplane II), which rehashed just the slapstick nature of Airplane! and with the help of William Shatner, managed to crash and burn on the runway.
 Airplane! wasn’t just some “formula” that could be copied to make a smash hit; there needed to be true inspiration and talent to boot.

 (Y’know this “Sue is ancient” schtick is getting less funny every year!)